JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Bertram react to attacks and taking CD if you already have it.
 Added check for having the astrolite and cops to pier conversation.
 Made it possible to trigger serial killer quest from all newspapers.
-Added cop cars to beachhouse level and corrected floating Mercurio.
 Adjusted Cathayan report dates and prevented him getting invincible.
 Made getting secret informations from Knox and Johansen consistent.
-Restored rain to beachhouse and removed buggy Ocean House version.
 Added bloss loss to ghouling Heather and having fun with Jeanette.
-Opened beachhouse door on combat and restored Al's and glass sounds.
 Corrected XP and restored log for unravelling Knox and Bertram plan.
 Blocked a way from the SM hub into the junkyard before it's opened.
 Delayed Mercurio cutscene to make player move where he can see it.
-Darkened more ground floor lamps at beachhouse after power is off.
 Made hunters in Santa Monica attack Tung and fixed hub phone places.

-The Asylum:
-+Added one more Jeanette encounter with enough Seduction and blood.
-+Granted Humanity for persuading Therese and Jeanette to make peace.
-+Added Domination to Danielle and prevented dead Chunk from dancing.
-+Made it easier to save Jeanette and made Tourette give you her gun.
-Fixed Jeanette taking knife, PC, music and some elevator problems.
-Persuading Jeanette and Therese to conciliate is like intended now.
-Corrected Ocean House quests not closing if you refused the gallery.
-Made Ocean House quest failure update when reconciling the sisters.
-Removed Chunk after you met him downtown and restored female raver.
-Corrected wrong Jeanette quest update and made Cal getting re-hired.
-Fixed misleading emails and lines for whoever did get the pendant.
+Fixed failed quest reopening on dropping and taking Lily's stuff.

 Bail Bonds:
 +Restored Arthur's computer and his starting monologue on the phone.
 +Updated Krimeputer log entries for beachhouse's and Muddy's deaths.
 +Added way to feed of Arthur after his quest and fixed restart loop.
 Made you remember former knowledge of Rolf Toten and Virgil Crumb.

+Beachhouse:
++Fixed beachhouse cash bug and made CD quest available to all clans.
++Restored fighters and sound to Al's video game at beachhouse level.
+Added cop cars to beachhouse level and corrected floating Mercurio.
+Restored rain to beachhouse and removed buggy Ocean House version.
+Opened beachhouse door on combat and restored Al's and glass sounds.
+Darkened more ground floor lamps at beachhouse after power is off.

+Elizabeth Dane:
++Added boat model, props, missing door sounds and fixed screenshots.
+Lowered difficulty of Dane computer and made cop acknowledge quest.
+Restored several rookie cops and repaired Dane crane switch icons.
+Stopped Dane cop from looping and fixed illogical camera detection.

+Gallery Noir:
++Restored XP for entering peacefully and improved Chunk's sequence.
++Activated light switch and added cash box item and botch message.
++Added sound to Blood Guardian summoning and removed a blood trail.
++Stealing charity money will not cost Humanity if you know about it.
+Fixed Gallery bar inspection and made charity money stay available.
+Prevented talking with Chunk when someone else attacked the Gallery.
+Made police always investigate crime and locked gallery front then.
+Corrected wrong painting positions after slashing then re-entering.

 Medical Clinic:
 +Restored bisexual Phil, fixed him dropping note and made him stay.